Australian Electric Vehicle Association, ACT Branch

 Unallocated Parking

-Where parking is shared on the common property and parking spaces are not allocated to specific units, there should be at a minimum as many charging outlets as there are units.
+Where parking is shared on the common property and parking spaces are not allocated to specific units, there should be at a minimum as many charging outlets as there are units consistent with NCC 2022 for class 2 buildings (100% of car parking spaces).
 Since electricity taken from an outlet in any particular parking bay would not automatically correspond to a particular unit, the OC would be left funding residents’ transport costs inequitably.
 It would seem unwise for the developer to set up the future OC to fund the costs of vehicle charging without any means to charge in proportion to consumption and no disincentive to excessive consumption.
 Therefore, in this situation, the developer should install card activated wall/post-mounted EVSE systems to enable equitable billing by the OC or a third party provider.
-We suggest it would be cheaper for the developer to register the Units Plan with parking spaces allocated to particular owners to avoid this situation.
+We suggest it would be simpler for the developer to register the Units Plan with parking spaces allocated to particular owners to avoid this situation.

 The wiring for ordinary ‘dumb’ power outlets with basic metering should be compatible with ‘smart’ upgrade options.
 Put simply, the wiring should be capable of handling 32A, even if a developer initially only installs standard 15A power points.

-Assured access to slow charging where one routinely parks is sufficient to support virtually all patterns of local urban car travel, especially as larger battery capacities are becoming the norm.
-For extra-urban trips one might sometimes commence without a fully charged battery but one will then be able to make use of rapid DC level 3 charging en route.
+Assured access to slow charging where one routinely parks is sufficient to support virtually all patterns of local urban car travel, especially now that larger battery capacities are becoming the norm.
+For extra-urban trips one might sometimes commence without a fully charged battery but one will then be able to make use of a DC fast charger en route.

 Summary

--A developer could engage a 3rd party to install charging infrastructure and then manage its maintenance and billing but they should be aware of the limits on contracts entered during the ‘developer control period’.
+• A developer could engage a third party to install charging infrastructure and then manage its maintenance and billing but they should be aware of the limits on contracts entered during the ‘developer control period’.

 Resources